Clashes erupt at Jerusalem holy site, 59 Palestinians hurt

-JERUSALEM (AP) — Clashes broke out early Friday between Israeli police and Palestinians at the Al-Aqsa Mosque, a major holy site in Jerusalem, and medics said at least 59 Palestinians were wounded.
+JERUSALEM (AP) — Israeli security forces entered the Al-Aqsa mosque compound in Jerusalem before dawn as thousands of Palestinians were gathered for prayers during the holy month of Ramadan, setting off clashes that medics said wounded at least 59 Palestinians.

-The Islamic endowment that administers the site said Israeli police entered in force before dawn, as thousands of worshippers were gathered at the mosque for early morning prayers during the holy month of Ramadan.
 Israel said its forces entered to remove rocks and stones that had been gathered in anticipation of violence.
+The holy site, which is sacred to Jews and Muslims, has often been the epicenter of waves of Israeli-Palestinian unrest.

-Videos circulating online showed Palestinians hurling rocks and police firing tear gas and stun grenades.
+Videos circulating online showed Palestinians hurling rocks and police firing tear gas and stun grenades on the sprawling esplanade surrounding the mosque.
 Others showed worshippers barricading themselves inside the mosque itself amid what appeared to be clouds of tear gas.

 The Palestinian Red Crescent emergency service said it evacuated 59 wounded people to hospitals.
 The endowment said one of the guards at the site was shot in the eye with a rubber bullet.